-Please enjoy the cues to the right, taken from various films and video games that I have worked on.
+Please enjoy the cues on the right, taken from various short films and video games.

-As a concert pianist turned film composer, I was drawn to the idea of creating musical soundscapes that best complement the ideas and emotions in film and games.
+As a concert pianist turned film composer, I was drawn to the idea of creating musical soundscapes that best complement the ideas and emotions in film.
 I had built a large resume of piano performances across the country, including a solo appearance at Carnegie Hall, where I performed the stories and ideas of many of the world’s greatest artists.
 These interpretations triggered a desire to develop my own ideas.
 At the University of Notre Dame, I began composing for student films, where my love for storytelling furthered.
 I slowly began to experiment in the periphery by blending classical influence into modern musical techniques, creating a musical palate that attempted to discover previously unexplored ideas.

 Since graduating in 2017, I have worked in the professional scoring world on short films and video games.
 I was selected to participate in the NYU Film Scoring workshop, where I had the privilege of recording my music with live orchestral performers, and in 2018, I was awarded the ASCAP Betty Rose Scholarship, given to an "outstanding, promising composer participating in The ASCAP Foundation Composer-in-Residence Program at the University of Southern California".